City of Chula Vista

 The two primary functions of this technology are:

-• To automatically compare license plate numbers that have been entered into separate, existing law enforcement databases with the license plates photographed by CVPD's ALPR system in the patrol car.
-When a match is found, the system sends an alert to the officer driving the ALPR car.
+- To automatically compare license plate numbers that have been entered into separate, existing law enforcement databases with the license plates photographed by CVPD's ALPR system.
+When a match is found, the system sends an alert to the officer.
 That officer must then verify that the alert is still valid and locate the vehicle in question before determining what action to take.

-• To provide a database for officers investigating crimes.
-This a very useful too that investigators use to identify vehicles associated with crimes, stolen vehicles, vehicles associated with wanted persons, vehicles associated with missing persons.
+- To provide a database for officers investigating crimes.
+This is a very useful tool that investigators use to identify vehicles associated with crimes, stolen vehicles, vehicles associated with wanted persons, and vehicles associated with missing persons.

 The ALPR system is NOT used for: